Wine production in Odesa Oblast: History

 The first vineyard in Odesa, "for the purpose of horticulture and wine making," was founded in 1798 by a retired major of the Greek battalion in Moldavanka, near Vodnaya Balka.
 Seedlings were brought from Ackerman, but not all took root and vines were delivered from France and Spain.
 The first barrels of cultured wine were corked here.

 In 1809, Richelieu founded "real tree plantations" at this place, which today is called Dyukivsky Park.

 Odesa merchant Ivan Rubo planted 250,000 grape vines and had nurseries with 130,000 French seedlings on his hundred acres of land near the Tiraspol tract.
-According to the statistics of the Odesa city authorities, in Odesa alone in 1807 there were 8 vineyards with an area of more than 10 acres, from 1812-1818 there were 54, and in 1827 there were more than 162 of them.
-According to the same statistics of 1860, Odesa produced 32 thousand barrels of wine, colonists and state peasants - more than 40 thousand barrels each, and landowners - approximately 5 thousand barrels.
+According to the statistics of the Odesa city authorities, in Odesa alone in 1807 there were 8 vineyards with an area of more than 10 acres, from 1812 to 1818 there were 54, and in 1827 there were more than 162 of them.
+According to the same statistics of 1860, Odesa produced 32 thousand barrels of wine, colonists and state peasants – more than 40 thousand barrels each, and landowners – approximately 5 thousand barrels.

-The years 1820-1850 are characterized by rapid growth, then by a decrease until 1890, and later by an increase until 1913 of the wine-growing area in Odesa.
+The years 1820–1850 are characterized by rapid growth, then by a decrease until 1890, and later by an increase until 1913 of the wine-growing area in Odesa.
 From 1885 to 1910 were the most productive years for the wine industry of the region, which today (the 21st century) is called the Odesa Oblast.
 The area of vineyards has grown to 7 thousand hectares.
 Approximately one million poods of wine, mostly Bessarabian wine from Akkerman, with only a third being from the Crimea and the Caucasus were imported into Odesa itself annually.

 Imports are small, 20,000 poods in wooden containers.
 There are strong wines: Marsala, Madeira, Sherry and up to 40,000 bottles of sparkling wines.
-600-700 thousand poods were exported to various cities of the Russian Empire through the port and by rail.
+600–700 thousand poods were exported to various cities of the Russian Empire through the port and by rail.
 There were companies owned by Nuvo, Sinadino, Rosenblatt, Bernstein, Guinand, Bolgarov, Syrogos, Fischer, Rabinovich and the factories of the Winery Society (1,300,000 rubles in assets) and Roederer (500,000 rubles).